About Wimberley Texas

 shas rated Blue Hole as one of the best swimming holes in Texas.
 Ancient Cypress trees line the swimming hole, creating a shaded area from the burning hot sun.
 There are several grassy areas along the banks where picnic and lounging can be enjoyed.
 Every Friday in April The Blue Hole hosts live concerts from 6:00-8:00pm.
 Concert goers may bring their own chairs and blankets, and admission is by donation.
 The Blue Hole Regional Park is also home to Wimberley Arts Fest every year in April.
 Jacobs well is one of the longest underwater caves in Texas and surges thousands of gallons of water per minute.
 Come enjoy the beauty of this area while taking a dip in the water.
 Tours of the natural area are held every Saturday at 10:00am.

-Another beauty to enjoy is Prayer Mountain, also known as Mount Baldy, which has a long strand of stairs that lead to one of the best panoramic views in Wimberley.
+Another beauty to enjoy is Old Baldy Mountain, also known as Mount Baldy, which has a long strand of stairs that lead to one of the best panoramic views in Wimberley.
 This mountain is right outside of Wimberley in the Eagle Rock subdivision of Woodcreek.

 Adventurous types will enjoy Wimberley Zipline Adventures - with 15-mile views through a series of ten zipline crossings, the zip line, lasts about two hours providing excitement and spectacular views of the hill country.
 Call ahead for your reservation.